Gary James' Interview With

 Q - I remember hearing the name.
 I believe he's very famous in England.

 A - Well, he should be.
 He changed his band quite often.
 This guy would stab his bass player on stage, with his gut out and run around the stage and the audience, trying to chase the girls with his gut hanging out.
 Screamin' Jay Hawkins came out in a coffin at that time, but Sutch was wild!
 He was also a politician.
 He was also in the Showbiz Eleven.
 Showbiz Eleven was a football team that raised money for charity and still does.
 So the thing was, you get him on a Saturday night during a magnificent show and the band he had you would die for.
 People like Jimmy Page would be playing in it and Nicky Hopkins would be playing in it.
 These were just regular guys playing in a great, tight band.
 Everybody admired the music.
 That's what got me into it.
 I was more interested in the band and that kind of performance and Peter Fender's band and that kind of performance.
 It was a fantastic sound.
 That's what got me intrigued about starting off.
+I was a regular at the Stringfellow Bros.
+Mojo Club in '64, '65.
+Then I started nightclubs.
 Then I started nightclubs, The Mojo Club in '64 / '65.
 I want from there to dance and Ready Steady Go! television show in the '65 era.
 I was in the dance scene.
 I was into the Mod scene.
 Seeing people like Stevie Wonder, who on a Saturday night in the club absolutely destroyed the place in this White audience.
 He refused to leave.
 He said, "I want to come back tomorrow and play."
 They arranged for a one o'clock afternoon show.
 How are we gonna tell people?
 Well, my crew and myself drove to Manchester and various nightclubs that were open at night in England.
 Next day we got over 3,000 people lined up at one o'clock in the afternoon, trying to get into a club that only holds 1,500. (laughs) It's that kind of thing, that kind spirit.
 I started this club with Art Clover and Dave Grounds called The Pendulum Club.
 We outgrew that in a week.
 We moved to this other club that we rented, this church hall, this function hall.
 My mother gave me money to build a system based on what I saw at the Mojo Club.
 I've still got that stuff.
 And we had a great sound system!
 The first week it was packed.
 The second week it was oversold.
 The third week the police came and raided us.
 Five hundred more people in the club than it could legally hold.
 With that I took off and went to Germany and started to do DJ work.
 I built my own system.
 Then I came back in '67 and all of a sudden I'm hearing about this roadie job and I didn't know what that was.
 I liked the group.
 I liked the people 'cause I've seen them play in individual groups like John Mayall's Bluesbreakers, which was Peter Green, Mick (Fleetwood) and John.
 Those three had come through the club.
 So they got Fleetwood Mac in this time period and I ended up going down to London.
 I came back with a big, old truck full of all their (Fleetwood Mac's) equipment.
 I took all the equipment apart in my mum's front yard, front room, re-wired all these speakers, re-wired all these Fenders, re-wired everything.
 I turned everything on.
 Everything started working.
 I put everything back in.
 I went to London and started this gig in a pub upstairs and this young kid helped me up with the equipment.
 He was the new guitarist, Danny Kirwan.
 I didn't know that. (laughs) But he helped me with the gear.
 As soon as they came in, plugged in and turned everything on, they freaked out because everything was not only working, but it sounded amazing.

 Q - You never did become a singer in a band then?